The king of stunning assaults

 Sanath Jayasuriya, who was born today, left his mark on the cricket world with a series of stunning assaults.
 He was the player of the 1996 World Cup, most famously battering 82 off only 44 balls against England in the quarter-finals.
 That same winter, against Pakistan in Singapore, he creamed 134 off only 65 balls, and later a 17-ball 50.
 Jayasuriya was no one-day biffer, though: his 340 against India in Colombo in 1997-98 was the highest Test score by a Sri Lankan at the time.
 In England in 1998, he hammered 213 at The Oval.
 And on the first morning of the 2000-01 series against South Africa, in Galle, he slashed a stunning 148 off only 156 balls, so demoralising the South Africans that they subsided to their first innings defeat to a side other than Australia and England.
-Jayasuriya could also bowl.
-In 2007, he became only the third spinner to reach 300 wickets in ODIs.
-He also captained Sri Lanka, but resigned after the 2003 World Cup even though his team reached the semi-finals.
-Jayasuriya was the first to play 400 ODIs.
+In 2007, Jayasuriya became only the third spinner to reach 300 wickets in ODIs, and the first cricketer to play 400 ODIs.
 At the age of 38 he quit Tests, and at 42, international cricket altogether.
 In ODIs he sits in fourth place on the all-time run-makers' table, with well over 13,000 runs.

 Peter Pollock, the brilliant South African, was born today.
 As a brawny fast bowler he was right out of the top bracket.
 On his debut, in Durban in 1961-62, he demolished New Zealand with match figures of 9 for 99.
 Pollock's zenith was probably the Trent Bridge Test of 1965.
 He took two five-fors, and his younger brother Graeme cracked a glorious 125 in South Africa's 94-run victory.
 There's something about those Pollock genes - Peter's son Shaun wasn't bad either.
 Having taken 15 wickets in his last Test series, against Australia in 1969-70, Peter became chairman of selectors when South Africa returned to the fold in 1991-92.